-- Conducted in Kathmandu or, conditions permitting and with program approval, in other parts of Nepal, the Independent Study Project is an opportunity for students to conduct firsthand, meaningful, and original research.
+- Conducted in Kathmandu or, conditions permitting and with program approval, in other parts of Nepal, the Independent Study Project is an opportunity for students to conduct firsthand, meaningful, and original field study projects.
 Sample topic areas: ecotourism and its effect on wildlife management; geographies of development; preservation of temple architecture and heritage sites; non-timber forest products and ethnobotany; herbal trade; community forestry; migration and population issues; ethnic politics; rural development and aid; women's health challenges.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

 The buffer zone villages of Chitwan National Park (spring semesters)

 Through directed fieldwork around the villages of Sauraha, Kumroj, and Bhagmara in the Chitwan district of the Terai, you will visit NGOs, community organizations, tourist operations, indigenous villages, community forests, and business entrepreneurs.
 You’ll see Chitwan National Park Headquarters, and discuss adaptation, growth, and balance around the park.
 Here, you will experience an elephant safari, search out the endangered Asian one-horned rhino, and see deer, monkeys, wild elephants, birds, and, if you are very lucky, leopards and tigers.